PaddlePaddle/models/PaddleCV/yolov3/README.md

 | 416x416 | 37.5 | 59.6 | 40.2 |
 | 320x320 | 34.8 | 56.4 | 36.9 |

 - **NOTE:** Evaluations based on `pycocotools` evaluator with score threshold as 0.01, which is same as darknet.
-Some frameworks evaluates with score threshold as 0.05 will cause a drop in accuracy.
+Some frameworks evaluates with score threshold as 0.05 will cause a decrease in performance.

 ### Inference and Visualization

-Inference is used to get prediction score or image features based on trained models. `infer.py`  is the main executor for inference, one can start infer step by:
+Inference is used to get prediction score or image features based on trained models. `infer.py`  is the main executor for inference, you can start infer step by:

     python infer.py \
        --dataset=coco2017 \